eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-03_asia-blockchain-summit-july-3-marriott-taipei-day-2.md

 - - -

-This page is synchronized from the post: [Asia Blockchain Summit July 3 @ Marriott, Taipei - Day 2](https://steemit.com/@deanliu/asia-blockchain-summit-july-3-marriott-taipei-day-2)
+This page is synchronized from the post: ['Asia Blockchain Summit July 3 @ Marriott, Taipei - Day 2'](https://steemit.com/@deanliu/asia-blockchain-summit-july-3-marriott-taipei-day-2)